allison-nau/cio-mass-cytometry/README.md

 Use the cluster label JSON and the previous run of CATALYST to run the rest of the CATALYST pipeline, now with known cell labels generating figures.

 If there are clusters that you would like to remove (suspected non-cells, doublets), it is done so here.
-It is not recommended
+It is not recommended to remove populations that are merely not of interest, only populations that are not live singlet leukocytes.

 **Pre-requisites:** Requires the intermediate RDS file and UMAP embeddings, as well as the JSON-converted labels.